AugurProject/augur-core/README.md

 ### Version 0.2 (Markets Upgrades):
 	# add support for categorical and scalar and multidimensional events
-	# Scalar event where people update what type of share they bought using a thing
-	# in an array where index is their scalar x and value
-	# is the share updated number of shares bought
-	# zeroing of array values
 	# hash first frontrunning prevention mechanism
 	# salt hash vote mechanism
-	# should make an API function to make ballot
 	# 0th reporter funny business or change numReporters to currentRepIndex

 ### AMSR: